MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/triggers-auto/requestpage/devenv-onfindrecord-requestpage-trigger.md

 ---
-title: "OnFindRecord (Request Page) Trigger" ms.description: "Overrides the default page behavior and enables you to specify which record you want to display when the page opens." ms.author: solsen ms.custom: na ms.date: 04/16/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na
+title: "OnFindRecord (Request Page) Trigger"
+description: "Overrides the default page behavior and enables you to specify which record you want to display when the page opens." ms.author: solsen ms.custom: na ms.date: 04/27/2021 ms.reviewer: na ms.suite: na ms.tgt_pltfrm: na